dudleyj2/CS513FinalProject/final_project.md

 ## Identifying a Dataset
-The dataset that has been selected for this project is the [E-Scooter Trips 2020 Pilot Program Dataset](https://data.world/cityofchicago/3rse-fbp6) produced by Data World and the City of Chicago.
+The dataset, <i>D</i>, that has been selected for this project is the [E-Scooter Trips 2020 Pilot Program Dataset](https://data.world/cityofchicago/3rse-fbp6) produced by Data World and the City of Chicago.
 For the 2020 Pilot program, the City updated the rules and requirements for e-scooter vendors based on the results of the 2019 data.

 <p align="center">
  <img src=img/chicago_scooter_zones.png/>